 Tsuyuhikari つゆひかり

-♀: Shizu 7132
+- Shizu 7132 ♀

 History

 The cultivar was highly regarded even before registration as a tea cultivar.
-The registration process began in September 2000, although not officially published in the Seeds and Seedlings register until the 13th of March 2001.
-After a selection process in a committee in February 2001, it became adopted as one of the main cultivars in the Shizuoka Prefecture tea cultivar promotion variety from April 2001.
+Although the registration process began in September 2000, after a selection process in a committee in February 2001, it became adopted as one of the main cultivars in the Shizuoka Prefecture tea cultivar promotion variety from April 2001.
 During that year, due to the selection as a tea cultivar promotion, its usage in the fields increased rapidly.
-Registration concluded under the Seeds and Seedlings Law on the 17th of March 2003 with registration number 11103.
+Tsuyuhikari was selected and promoted as "a new face to replace Yabukita”.
+Together with two other cultivars, Koushun and Yamanoibuki.
+These three were promoted around the region to promote cultivar diversity.

 Omaezaki, Tsuyuhikari City

 In 2001, the local tea promotion council, concerned with the current trends, started exploring several ways to promote tea in the region.
 After an initial round of promotional activities, they started exploring other ways to boost sales.
-The homogeneity of the Yabukita cultivar and standardised production methods in Shizuoka didn't favour the municipality, and using new tea cultivars was considered a possible solution.
+The homogeneity of the Yabukita cultivar and standardized production methods in Shizuoka didn't favor the municipality, and using new tea cultivars was considered a possible solution.
 In December 2001, further exploring the idea was decided.

-In January 2002, the chief researcher at the Shizuoka Prefecture Tea Research Institute was invited as a lecturer to study several qualities of different varieties for the region.
-The following cultivars were explored: Meiryoku (めいりょく), Saemidori (さえみどり), Okumidori (おくみどり), Okuhikari (おくひかり), Yamanoibuki (山の息吹 やまのいぶき), Koushun (香駿 こうしゅん), Fushun (ふうしゅん), Asatsuyu (あさつゆ) and Tsuyuhikari, at that time still an unregistered cultivar and still used a provisional name.
+In January 2002, the chief researcher at the Shizuoka Prefectural Tea Research Institute was invited as a lecturer to study the qualities of different cultivars for the region.
+The following cultivars were explored: Meiryoku, Saemidori, Okumidori, Okuhikari, Yamanoibuki, Koushun, Fushun, Asatsuyu, and Tsuyuhikari, at that time still an unregistered cultivar and still used a provisional name.
 Tsuyuhikari just started being promoted as a cultivar in the Shizuoka prefecture in April 2001.
+Tsuyuhikari flavour characteristics, especially the lack of a characteristic astringency present in Yabukita, were one of the reasons Tsuyuhikari was selected.

 Characteristics